OAuth 2.0 Authentication Backend

 Also, the https://my-oauth2-provider.com/realm/rabbitmq/.well-known/openid-configuration

-endpoint must return the OpenID Provider Configuration which includes the JKWS url to download the signing keys.
+endpoint must return the OpenID Provider Configuration which includes the JKWS URL to download the signing keys.

 .well-known/openid-configuration is the OpenID standard path for the OpenID Provider Configuration endpoint